HOUSE RULES printer-friendly version | print all rules

 The Unfinished Business at the end of a session shall be resumed at the commencement of the next session as if no adjournment has taken place.
 At the end of the term of a Congress, all unfinished business are deemed terminated.

 - Business for the Day.
-These are bills, resolutions and other measures set on the Calendar for the Day by the Committee on Rules.
-They shall be considered, as far as practicable, in the order in which they are listed in the Calendar and after the Unfinished Business.
+These are bills, resolutions and other measures set on the Calendar of Business for the Day by the Committee on Rules.
+They shall be considered, as far as practicable, in the order in which they are listed in the Calendar of Business and after the Unfinished Business.

 - Unassigned Business.
 Bills, resolutions, and other measures reported out by the committees but not calendared for Second Reading by the Committee on Rules may be included in the Calendar of Unassigned Business.
 Any business included in this Calendar may be set for consideration on motion of a Member with the unanimous approval of the House: Provided, That it shall be included in the Calendar of Business at least two (2) days prior to such consideration.

-In order not to disrupt the proceedings, occupants in the galleries shall be prohibited from using their cameras and video recorders except those authorized by the House.
+Guests and visitors in the galleries are prohibited from using their cameras and video recorders.
 Cellular phones and other similar electronic devices shall be put in silent mode.

 In cases of natural calamities and other fortuitous events of such nature as to render the attendance of Members to sessions of the House or the conduct of such sessions extremely difficult or impossible, the Speaker may declare the cancellation of the conduct of sessions on any given period of time.